Digital-Envision/furniture/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ### Deploy to github pages

 The repository is built and deployed here https://digital-envision.github.io/furniture/ Run `npm run deploy` to build and deploy the assets onto github page.

+### Commit convention

+We follow the convention as described in this website https://www.conventionalcommits.org/en/v1.0.0/ A commit hook has been installed to ensure that we follow the convention